Submission of Draft Evaluation Design Sample Clauses

 Submission of Draft Evaluation Design.
 The State must submit to CMS for approval a draft evaluation design for an overall evaluation of the Demonstration no later than 120 days after CMS’ approval of the Demonstration.
 At a minimum, the draft design must include a discussion of the goals and objectives set forth in section II of these STCs, as well as the specific hypotheses that are being tested, including those indicators that focus specifically on the target populations and the public health outcomes generated from the use of Demonstration funds.
 The draft design must discuss the outcome measures that will be used in evaluating the impact of the Demonstration during the period of approval.
 It must discuss the data sources and sampling methodology for assessing these outcomes.
 The draft evaluation design must include a detailed analysis plan that describes how the effects of the Demonstration must be isolated from other initiatives occurring in the State.
 The draft design must identify whether the State will conduct the evaluation, or select an outside contractor for the evaluation.

 Submission of Draft Evaluation Design.
-The State shall submit to CMS for approval within 120 days from the award of the Demonstration extension a draft evaluation design which includes how the State will evaluate the medical home component of the Demonstration.
+The State shall submit to CMS for approval, within 120 days from the award of the Demonstration, a draft evaluation design.
 At a minimum, the draft design must include a discussion of the goals, objectives, and specific hypotheses that are being tested, including those that focus specifically on the target populations for the Demonstration.
 The draft design must discuss the outcome measures that shall be used in evaluating the impact of the Demonstration during the period of approval, particularly among the target population.
 It shall discuss the data sources and sampling methodology for assessing these outcomes.
 The draft evaluation design must include a detailed analysis plan that describes how the effects of the Demonstration shall be isolated from other initiatives occurring in the State.
-The draft design must identify whether the State will conduct the evaluation, or select an outside contractor for the evaluation.
-ACCOMPLISHED.
+The draft design must identify whether the State will conduct the evaluation, or select an outside contractor for the evaluation. a.
+The State shall ensure that the draft evaluation design will address the following evaluation questions and topics: How successful has the Demonstration been in: i.
+Preserving access to primary and behavioral health care; ii.
+Sustaining and advancing a community-based, medical home model of health care delivery; and iii.
+Evolving primary and behavioral health care access restored by PCASG and preserved by the Demonstration to facilitate financial sustainability through diverse means of financing, including but not limited to Medicaid, CHIP, and other payor sources as the revenue base. b.
+To what extent has the Demonstration reduced the rate of Medicaid or CHIP eligible, but uninsured, children served by Demonstration providers? c.
+What lessons has the State learned from the Demonstration regarding the behavioral health care needs of the low-income adult population to be eligible for enrollment in Medicaid or the State’s Health Benefit Exchange in 2014? d.
+To what extent has the State met the milestones listed in section VII?

 Submission of Draft Evaluation Design.
-The State shall submit to CMS for approval, within 120 days from the award of the Demonstration, a draft evaluation design.
-At a minimum, the draft design must include a discussion of the goals, objectives, and specific hypotheses that are being tested, including those that focus specifically on the target populations for the Demonstration.
-The evaluation design must also include a discussion of the goals, objectives, and effectiveness of data mining activities performed by the MFCU.
-The data mining component of the evaluation design must include but not be limited to the number and quality of cases opened, and the number of fraud-related convictions and recoveries.
-The draft design must discuss the outcome measures that shall be used in evaluating the impact of the Demonstration during the period of approval.
-It shall discuss the data sources and sampling methodology for assessing these outcomes.
+The State must submit to CMS for approval, within 120 days from the award of the Demonstration extension, a draft evaluation design update.
+At a minimum, the draft design update must include a discussion of the goals, objectives and specific hypotheses that are being tested, including those that focus specifically on target populations for the Demonstration.
+The draft design must discuss the outcome measures that will be used in evaluating the impact of the Demonstration during the period of approval.
+The evaluation must include a survey of participating employers and employees to determine satisfaction levels with the program.
+It must discuss the data sources and sampling methodology for assessing these outcomes.
 The draft evaluation design must include a detailed analysis plan that describes how the effects of the Demonstration shall be isolated from other initiatives occurring in the State.
+Specifically, the State must identify the applicable effects of HWBP on the access to care, quality and efficiency of care, benefits associated with care, and the cost of care.
 The draft design must identify whether the State will conduct the evaluation, or select an outside contractor for the evaluation.

 Submission of Draft Evaluation Design.
 The state must submit a Draft Evaluation Design for an overall evaluation of the demonstration to CMS for review and approval within 120 days of CMS approval of the demonstration.
 At a minimum, the Draft Evaluation Design must include the specific research questions and hypotheses that are being tested, as outlined in Section II of the STCs and in STC 58(a).
 Addressing the research questions identified in these STCs will require a mix of quantitative and qualitative research methodologies.
 It must also include: a description of the proposed baseline and comparison groups, as well as the methodologies for drawing population samples; qualitative and quantitative process, improvement, and outcome measures; and a discussion of data sources, including relevant enrollment systems, health information technology, claims processing systems, and encounter data systems.
 The state should describe which systems will be used as their sources of, and the frequency by which they will collect, the relevant data.
 The state must also provide a detailed analysis plan that describes the statistical methods that will be employed to isolate the effects of the demonstration from other initiatives occurring in the state.
 The Draft Evaluation Design must describe the state’s process to contract with an independent evaluator.
 In addition to any qualitative analysis, the evaluation must be based on a quasi-experimental design.
 Baseline and comparison groups must be established for both AFDC-related (TANF- related) and SSI-related beneficiaries.
 In addition, the AFDC-related and SSI-related populations must be further stratified by qualifying condition.
 Sampling and analytical methodologies must take into account the counties, delivery system, and period of enrollment.
 In its review of the Draft Evaluation Design, CMS reserves the right to request additional levels of analysis.